shxclone/intern-notes/IWSP Logs/tri-1-week-3-and-4.md

 * Fixed report type erorr causing the report to appear under the wrong user account

 ## Day 17 (23/09/25)
+* Lesson by Francis on Load Balancing
+    * Played around with Locust
+* Continue brain-storming about Capstone idea

 ## Day 18 (24/09/25)